 Stir the egg yolk mixture into the dry ingredients.
 Gently fold in the egg whites until just incorporated.

-Add 1/4 of the batter to the waffle maker and cook until lightly brown (our waffle maker is a standard circle size; the original recipe makes 2 Belgian waffles).
+Add the batter for one waffle to the waffle maker and cook until lightly brown (a standard circle size waffle maker makes 4 and a Belgian waffle maker makes 2).
 Gently remove and repeat with the remaining batter.
 Serve immediately.
 If desired, serve with rhubarb compote.

 Waffles will keep tightly sealed in the refrigerator for 2 days.
 Reheat them in a 300F oven until softened and warm to the touch.
 You can also freeze them up to 1 month.